BenedittoDavis/sslcqp/README.md

 # sslcqp
-dont mind this, just some frineds buisness
+dont mind this, just some frineds business